We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-- Sovereign Accident & Illness Cover – The highest level of protection offered by Prime Pet Insurance and is suitable for pet owners who want to provide their pets with the highest standard of care.
-The Sovereign Accident & Illness Cover covers up to 85% of eligible vet bills and offers all year care with an optional routine cover that covers vaccination, de-worming, teeth cleaning and regular health checks.
+The highest level of protection offered by Prime Pet Insurance and is suitable for pet owners who want to provide their pets with the highest standard of care.
+The Sovereign Accident & Illness Cover covers up to 85% of eligible vet bills and for extra protection you can also take out optional routine care that covers vaccination, de-worming, teeth cleaning and regular health checks.

-- Royal Accident Cover – Protects your pet against accidental injuries, such as fractures, snake bite toxicity and traumatic ligament or tendon injuries caused by motor vehicle incidents, burn or electrocution, or an allergic reaction to an insect bite.
+Protects your pet against accidental injuries and some illnesses, such as fractures, snake bite toxicity and traumatic ligament or tendon injuries caused by motor vehicle incidents, burn or electrocution, or an allergic reaction to an insect bite.

-Along with the above mentioned benefits, a Pet Insurance Policy from Prime Pet Insurance includes additional benefits to protect you and your pet against all major eventualities at no additional cost:
+A Pet Insurance Policy from Prime Pet Insurance includes additional benefits to protect you and your pet at no additional cost:

 - Emergency Boarding – is an additional protection provided in the event hat you are hospitalised for five or more consecutive days.

-- Essential Euthanasia – pays for vet expenses incurred from humane and essential euthanise procedures.
+- Essential Euthanasia – pays for vet expenses incurred from humane and essential euthanasia procedures.